Lukide0/Kognitor/doc/README.md

 - The `disable` method is called when the sensor is disabled.
 - The `watch` method is called after every successful measurement.

-The `app_t` type is defined in `main.cpp` and takes at least two arguments:
+The `app_t` type is defined in `main.cpp` and takes at least three arguments:
+1. A boolean specifying the application type (`false` for no user interface, `true` for a UI-enabled application).
+If `true`, the application must be connected to an LCD display using the pin configuration defined in `lcd.h`.

-1. The number of values stored in the ring buffer (oldest values are replaced as new ones arrive).
+2. The number of values stored in the ring buffer (oldest values are replaced as new ones arrive).
-2. The sensor, followed by additional sensors.
+3. The sensor, followed by additional sensors.

 ### Example